ZIP Download Failures When Access to Files Is Denied

 The following explains the underlying behavior that causes ZIP files to become corrupted when access-denied items are included in an FLR download.

 FLR job builds ZIP files on the fly while streaming content from the Transporter.
 When an access-denied item is encountered, the FLR process stops sending valid data.
 However, the browser still completes the download and finalizes the partially written file as a ZIP.
-As a result, users receive a file that may be corrupted, or missing specific files.
+Consequently, the presence of a single file with denied access causes the failure or corruption of the entire directory archive, rendering otherwise valid data within that set unrecoverable.

 Solution